 Our team consists of psychiatrists, Certified Addiction Treatment Providers (CATPs), registered nurses, certified case managers, and peer support specialist counselors.
 The sustained recovery program team provides individual relapse risk assessment and goal-setting sessions.

 At the first point of contact, we are extremely effective in engaging relapse patients and providing relapse intervention skills (e.g., problem-solving and motivational interviewing).
 We conduct follow-up relapse risk assessment and relapse prevention goal-setting sessions regularly and adjust relapse prevention relapse skills training according to relapse warning signs and relapse triggers.
 We also offer family education and support groups for relapse patients, as we believe it is an important part of the relapse prevention process.
-Our relapse prevention team is available 24 hours a day for emergencies.

 The Difference Master Center for Addiction Medicine Can Make